A dynamically-resizable vector with fixed capacity and embedded storage (revision 3)

 Effects: Constructs a

-default-inserted elements.Mandates:
+static_vectorwithndefault-inserted elements.Mandates:

-.Complexity: Linear in
+n <= capacity().Complexity: Linear in

 constexpr static_vector(size_type n, const value_type& value);